This post was last updated on August 9, 2022 by Preethi Sukumaran

 If you have a kapha leaning prakriti or kapha aggravation, (weight issues, poor hair growth), we suggest that you eat dinner as early as possible within the evening kapha cycle.

-Apart from eating as early as possible, make sure that the food is light, well cooked and warm.
+Apart from eating as early as possible, give your body light, well cooked and warm food.
 It should be devoid of kapha aggravating foods like oils, nuts and seeds, and sweet foods.

 Healthy eating habits for Vata leaning prakriti